 ferrite core

-Ferrite cores are suitable for output transformers and transformers with large current variations because they have the advantage of low iron loss even with large changes in magnetic flux density in high-frequency regions.
-On the other hand, they have the disadvantage of lower saturation magnetic flux density compared to metal cores.
+Ferrite cores are suitable for output transformers and transformers with large current changes because they have the advantage of low iron losses even when magnetic flux density varies greatly in the high-frequency range.
+On the other hand, they have the disadvantage of a lower saturation magnetic flux density compared to metal-based cores.

-Also, the core attached to the DC cord as EMI (noise) countermeasure for AC/DC Power Adapters — Desktop & Wall-Mount is called a ferrite core.
+In addition, a core attached to a DC cable as an EMI countermeasure (noise prevention) for an AC/DC Power Adapters — Desktop & Wall-Mount is also called a ferrite core.